hdore/PB-PSB1_DGR_variation/README.md

 # Scripts developed to analyze DGR-mediated hypermutation in *Thiohalocapsa* PB-PSB1

-This github repository holds the scripts used to perform the analyses described in the article [insert title and DOI and link].
+This github repository holds the scripts used to perform the analyses described in the article Targeted hypermutation of putative antigen sensors in multicellular bacteria [DOI and link].

 ## Python scripts